SamuelPerrin/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).

+  In Javascript, a closure combines a function with the variables that are accessible to it (viz., those that are either in the global scope or in the scope of any of the function's parent functions).

 2. Study the following code, then answer the questions below.

 ```js